richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 Figure 6.
 The 'prde' GitHub after adding the Travis CI build script

-This push to a GitHub triggers Travis CI and it will immediatly start doing its work.
+This push to a GitHub triggers Travis CI and it will immediately start doing its work.

 ### Read results